-Companies are sick and tired of salesmen selling dodgy search engine marketing guarantees, like the snake oil elixirs of the old Wild West.
-Here are my take-outs from a recent 'Breakfast with Google' event I attended, where the topics of offering search guarantees and other illicit practices were raised.
+Companies are sick and tired of salesmen selling dodgy search engine marketing (SEM) guarantees, like the snake oil elixirs of the old Wild West.
+Here are my take-outs from a recent ‘Breakfast with Google’ event I attended, where the topics of offering SEO & Google Ads guarantees and other illicit practices were raised.

 What’s Google’s policy on SEO performance guarantees?